Exploring Neural Network Surrogates for High-Order Mesh-Free Interpolants: Method

 During training, the moments were normalised with respect to the smoothing length, $h_i$.
 Similarly to the approach presented in Section~\ref{sec:Kernel surr w ML}, the normalisation depends on which operator is being approximated.

 This normalization rescales the weights to a magnitude independent of node distance, ensuring learning and prediction across different node resolutions.
 The entries of the linear system for a second-order approximation exhibit uniform magnitudes and are relatively small.
 Consequently, normalization of the input data during training was deemed unnecessary.
-The training dataset consisted of approximately $1.4\times{10}^{6}$ points, where 80\% were used for training and the remaining for validation.

-The neural network architectures employed to solve the linear system included MLPs and ResMLP.
-With the MLP architecture, two loss functions were implemented: a standard mean squared error (hereafter referred to as $\text{MLP}_{data}^{2}$) and a customized loss function that included the residual of the linear system (hereafter referred to as $\text{MLP}_{residual}$; shown in detail in Appendix~\ref{sec:loss_f_m2}).
-The networks' hyperparameters were optimised through random search.

-The networks were trained offline, and their accuracy was tested by computing the error between the predicted LABFM moments and the ideal LABFM moments (i.e. the residual of the linear system).
-The networks were subsequently subjected to a convergence analysis using the test function given by~\eqref{eq:test_func}, where results were compared to the convergence profile of LABFM with LU factorization.
-Lastly, a comparative analysis of the computational time required to solve the linear system was conducted between LU factorization and the trained neural networks.